Identity Change

 Description

-The second person declines by saying, "No thanks.
-I'm not a smoker."
-It's a small difference, but this statement signals a shift in identity.
-Smoking was part of their former life, not their current one.
+The second person declines by saying, “No thanks.
+I’m not a smoker.”
+It’s a small difference, but this statement signals a shift in identity.
+Smoking belonged to their former life, not their current one.
 They no longer identify as someone who smokes.

-Most people don't even consider identity change when they set out to improve.
-They just think, "I want to be skinny (outcome) and if l stick to this diet, then I'll be skinny (process)."
-They set goals and determine the actions they should take to achieve those goals without considering the beliefs that drive their actions.
-They never shift the way they look at themselves, and they don't realize that their old identity can sabotage their new plans for change." - Atomic Habits
+Most people don’t even consider identity change when they set out to improve.
+They think, “I want to be skinny (outcome), and if I stick to this diet, then I’ll be skinny (process).”
+They set goals and decide on the actions needed to achieve them without examining the beliefs driving those actions.
+They never change how they see themselves, and they don’t realize that their old identity can sabotage their new plans for change - Atomic Habits

-Ofcourse this skill is not straightforward as it seems.
-You will see that it doesn't always work.
-The reason is the same as everything else, you have to ease into it.
-If you're 100kg and you start saying "I am a healthy person" you may have congnitive dissonance.
-So it might make more sense to tell yourself, "I am someone who acts like a 90kg person" once you hit that mark you can go down to 80 and so on.
+Of course, this skill is not as straightforward as it seems.
+You’ll notice that it doesn’t always work immediately.
+The reason is the same as with everything else — you have to ease into it.
+If you’re 100 kg and you start saying, “I am a healthy person,” you may experience cognitive dissonance.
+The gap between your current reality and your new identity may feel too wide.
+It might make more sense to tell yourself, “I am someone who acts like a 90 kg person.”
+Once you reach that mark, you can gradually move to 80 kg, and so on.

 Practice